x676f64/secureum-mind_map/content/7. Audit Findings 101/Orders cannot be cancelled.md

 In particular, `validateOrderParam` does not check if the order has been cancelled.

-1. Recommendation: Consider adding this check to the order validation to ensure cancelled orders cannot be filled.
+### Recommendation:
-2. Critical Risk severity finding from [OpenZeppelin’s Audit of MCDEX Mai Protocol](https://blog.openzeppelin.com/mcdex-mai-protocol-audit/)
+Consider adding this check to the order validation to ensure cancelled orders cannot be filled.
 ___
 ## Slide Screenshot
 ![098.png](../../images/7.%20Audit%20Findings%20101/098.png)